bkamapantula/bkamapantula.github.io/_posts/2023-10-07-pycon-india-2023-ylw-ts.md

 Harsh was instrumental in designing the material and delivering the workshop.

-The execution of YLW Track wouldn’t be smooth without the continuous support of Revant, Praneet, and Sanchit.
+The execution of the YLW track wouldn't have been smooth without the continuous support of Revant, Praneet, and Sanchit.
 Thank you all volunteers for the support.

 ## Tinkering Space

 Objective of Tinkering Space: an experimental, ticketed track at the Conference where adults (parents, guardians) can team up with their kids (between grades 7 and 12) and practice on basics of electronics via Python.

 We were able to bring in good hosts in Anitha Raman and Manav Sethi for this Track.
 Anitha works frequently with school students to teach them Python and Manav has similar experience along with handling electronics.
-This combination worked out great for us.
+This combination worked out well for us.
 Fortunately Praveen Patil, who runs the annual Science Hack Day in Belgaum, volunteered for this Track.
-Rajat Rajdeep who made significant contributions to the technology team ensured the track ran smoothly.
+Rajat Rajdeep who made significant contributions to the technology team ensured the Track ran smoothly.

 If you are interested, check out the [Track outline](https://docs.google.com/document/d/1hHI-Lpl9Wvg8K3c5nDcoGlo996pUUKNm0-Cb9IhSLoM/edit?usp=sharing).